Diving as Therapy!

 Diving as therapy also fosters social connections, as it is typically conducted in groups.
 The sense of camaraderie experienced in these situations can alleviate feelings of loneliness and promote a sense of belonging.
 According to a study conducted by the University of California, social engagement through activities like diving can contribute to improved mental health and overall life satisfaction.

-Diving as Therapy: How to get started
+Diving as Therapy: How to Get Started

 Whether you're seeking a unique form of therapy or simply craving adventure, diving is a fantastic choice.
 However, diving is not something one can just plunge into without preparation.
 From understanding your health and physical fitness to getting certified, there are several steps involved.